Log in to Gingerbread

 Legal aid

-If your case is serious and you can’t afford a solicitor, you may be able to get legal aid to help pay for legal advice.
-You can only get this in certain circumstances – for example, if you or your children are at risk of abuse or homelessness, or if you need family mediation.
-You can check if you can get legal aid on gov.uk.
+If your situation is serious and you can’t afford a solicitor, you may be eligible for legal aid to cover the cost of legal advice.
+Legal aid is available in certain situations, such as if you or your children are at risk of abuse or homelessness, or if you require family mediation.
+You can check your eligibility for legal aid on gov.uk.
 If you qualify, you’ll also need to find a solicitor who accepts legal aid.

 If you can’t get legal aid